EmJay276/CuraEngine_plugin_layered_infill/README.md

-# CuraEngine_plugin_layered_infill
+# CuraEngine Layered Infill Plugin
-This Engine plugin extends the current infill patterns in CURA with  your own infill patters provided in via `*.wtk` files
+This Engine plugin extends the current infill patterns in CURA with your own infill patterns provided via `*.wtk` files

 - The `*.wtk` files can be placed in any directory, and must be set Cura in the `Layered Infill Directory` setting, if used by commandline, this parameter is called `infill_directory`.
 - Each layer can have its own pattern by providing several `*.wtk` files with the corresponding `<layer_height>` in µm they are applied.
 - The naming pattern of the files is `<layer_height>_layered_infill` E.g. `1000_layered_infill.wkt` for the layer at `z = 1.0 mm`.
 - Each file need to consists of a (consistent) rectangular bounding box as first polygon.
 E.g. `POLYGON ((-33758 -21651, 61856 -21651, 61856 52508, -33758 52508, -33758 -21651))`.
 - The center of the bounding box is placed at the provided `Infill Center X` and `Infill Center Y` in Cura, if used by commandline, these parameters are called `center_x` and `center_y`.
 If you move the object in Cura do not forget to adjust these values!
 An automatic adjustment of these values is currently not possible.
+- **`Infill Center X`, `Infill Center Y` and `Layered Infill Directory` must be set visible manually!** Just search for them, right-click on the name and select **Keep this setting visible**
+- If no `*.wtk` file is found for one layer the closest one above is used.
+If no layer above is available, the closest one below is used.

 This plugin is based on the [CuraEngine_plugin_infill_generate](https://github.com/Ultimaker/CuraEngine_plugin_infill_generate) provided as a template for these kind of plugins from Ultimaker